 Country First connection charges are "Shallow" or "Deep"?
 Austria Deep.
 Grid user builds own connection line.
 If grid reinforcements are necessary the user has to pay for this Belgium Shallow Bosnia and Shallow Herzegovina Bulgaria Shallow Croatia Deep Czech Republic Shallow.
 Customer pays connection lines up to connecting point of TSO.
-New generation pay a lump sum connection fee of 19.952€/installed MW, New consumption pay a lump sum connection fee of 7.981€/installed MW, Denmark Shallow to partially Shallow (in some cases charges are calculated to a Dominaria fictitious point that can be closer than the physical connection point) Estonia Deep.
+New generation pay a lump sum connection fee of 19.952€/installed MW, Danis and New consumption pay a lump sum connection fee of 7.981€/installed MW Denmark Shallow to partially Shallow (in some cases charges are calculated to a Estonia fictitious point that can be closer than the physical connection point) Estonia Deep.
 All the equipment, belonging to the connection + all reinforcements, needed prior to the connection are included in the connection fee.
 Finland Shallow in most cases, but a possibility to Deep in exceptional cases.
-France Shallow .
-The first connection is made to the nearest substation where the adapted voltage level is available and where this connection is technically possible.
-Germany Deep (customers) shallow (power plants) Great Britain Shallow Greece Shallow Hungary Partially Deep Maximum of 70% of investment costs for customers and 100% for generators; or generators build own connection line.
+France Shallow.
+The first connection is made to the nearest substation where the i iaiice adapted voltage level is available and where this connection is technically possible.
+Germany Deep (customers) shallow (power plants) Great Britain Shallow Greece Shallow Hungary Partially Deep J , Maximum of 70% of investment costs for customers and 100% for generators; or generators build own connection line.
 If the generator used at least 50 % of renewable energy for its production per year, it pays only 70 % of the investment costs, and if this value is at least 90 %, it pays only 50 % of the investment costs.
 Ireland Shallow to Partially Deep.
-The connection charge is based on the Least Cost Ileianu Chargeable shallow connection method.
+The connection charge is based on the Least Cost Chargeable shallow connection method.
 However the Least Cost Chargeable shallow connection method depends on the availability of appropriate transmission infrastructure in the area e.g. voltage level etc. Charges can also include station common costs or station extension costs (if higher).
-Demand customers pay only 50% of the charge, generators 100%.
+It - I. Demand customers pay only 50% of the charge, generators 100%.
 Italy Shallow.
 Grid user bears the cost of his own connection line.
-Enhancements of the grid • . • are socialized in tariff.
+Enhancements of the grid are socialized in tariff.
 Latvia Deep.
 Grid users builds own connection line.
-All connection equipment and reinforcement are included in the connection fee.
-Lithuania Deep (100% of investment costs for customers and 100% for Generators.
-Exceptions are for connection of renewable generators) Luxembourg Shallow Grid user has to pay for his own connection line and substation.
-General EVDOM reinforcements of the grid are socialized in tariff FYROM Shallow Grid user has to pay for the connection line other equipments belonging to the connection.
+All connection equipment Latvia and reinforcement are included in the connection fee.
+Lithuania Deep (100% of investment costs for customers and 100% for Littiuailia Generators.
+Exceptions are for connection of renewable generators) Luxembourg Shallow Crid was had to pay for his own connection line and substation.
+Concret Grid user has to pay for his own connection line and substation.
+General reinforcements of the grid are socialized in tariff FYROM Shallow 1 11000 Grid user has to pay for the connection line other equipments belonging to the connection.
 General reinforcements of the grid are socialized in tariff.
-Netherlands Shallow Northern Ireland Shallow Norway Shallow Poland Shallow.
-The enterprise which is going to be connected finance all the expenditures to build the connection site which contains extension or rebuilding costs for the substation (if such necessary).
-The reinforcement and development of existing network is performed by TSO.
-Final customers pay 25%, RES and co-generation units of installed capacity <=5MW, generators and distribution companies 100% of investment expenditures for typical connection.
-Portugal Shallow Romania Deep Serbia Shallow: Generators and distributors pay for connection lines aimed at meeting security criteria (the most frequent case is the building of 'in-out' connection toward an existing line) and for substation.
-Deep: Industrial customers, in addition to payment for connection lines and substations, have to pay connection fees aimed at supporting further network development.
-Connection fees are 43 € per approved power in MW.
-Note: Generally, in 110 kV network, grid users keep ownership over 110/x kV substations Slovak Republic Partially Deep.
-Distribution companies pay 40% charge, TSO pay 60 % charge.
-Direct customers connected on the TSO pay 100% charge.
-Slovenia Deep Spain Shallow.
-The generator builds own connection line.
-Enhancements of the grid that affect the rest of system are socialized in the tariff.
-Sweden Deep Switzerland The cornerstones for the first connection charges for consumers and power plants have to be clarified by the NRA.
+Netherlands Northern Ireland Shallow Shallow Shallow Norway Shallow Shallow Shallow Shallow Shallow